jzohrab/pact/README_todo.md

 * save the exported date with the clip
 * if already exported, ask if want to re-export
 * on bookmark, automatically set clip start and end to nearest 'silent times' (if any found and within reasonable range)
-* auto-set transcription if bounds are set
-* add "export all" button on main form?
+* add "export all" button on main form to export anything not already exported.
+Would need status feedback/window, pass/fail indication in bookmark list, and reporting on failures.

 * hotkey help - https://mail.python.org/pipermail/python-list/2003-April/229647.html
 * maybe "add note" to bookmark